rughh/ruby-unconf-website/index.md

 Ruby Unconf Hamburg 2018 will probably happen on 5th and 6th of May 2018.
 We're currently trying to secure a venue.

+You decide on the topics, talks and speakers.
+This is your conference. <br />
+Give a talk, get inspired, code together, talk to people.

 </div>
 <div class="content-section" markdown="1">